gitlabhq/gitlab-runner/docs/configuration/proxy.md

 }
 ```

-However, the container started for executing `.gitlab-ci.yml` scripts will have
+However, the container started for executing `.gitlab-ci.yml` scripts has
 the environment variables set by the settings of the `gitlab-runner` configuration (`/etc/gitlab-runner/config.toml`).
 These are available as environment variables as is (in contrast to `.docker/config.json` of the local test above)
 in the dind containers running `dockerd` as a service and `docker` client executing `.gitlab-ci.yml`.
-In `.gitlab-ci.yml`, the environment variables will be picked up by any program honouring the proxy settings from default environment variables.
+In `.gitlab-ci.yml`, the environment variables are picked up by any program that honors the proxy settings from default environment variables.
 For example,
 `wget`, `apt`, `apk`, `docker info` and `docker pull` (but not by `docker run` or `docker build` as per:
 <https://github.com/moby/moby/issues/24697#issuecomment-366680499>).

 `docker run` or `docker build` executed inside the container of the Docker executor
-will look for the proxy settings in `$HOME/.docker/config.json`,
+looks for the proxy settings in `$HOME/.docker/config.json`,
 which is now inside the executor container (and initially empty).
-Therefore, `docker run` or `docker build` executions will have no proxy settings.
+Therefore, `docker run` or `docker build` executions have no proxy settings.
 In order to pass on the settings,
 a `$HOME/.docker/config.json` needs to be created in the executor container.
 For example:

 ```yaml